56 Black-Owned Food Brands That You Need in Your Kitchen

 Dope Coffee is an e-commerce-first local coffee shop.
 The Black-, woman- and veteran-owned business is creating a new kind of coffee culture inspired by Black culture with flavors that everyone can appreciate.
 With blends of beans from South America and Africa, the flavors are smooth and drinkable without the bitter aftertaste you might be accustomed to.
 Not sure where to start?
 Order a Pleasure Pack of four blends to find the one you want to drink every morning.

 Passed down from her great grandfather, Nailah Ellis-Brown’s family recipe for hibiscus tea can now be bought by the bottle.
 The smooth, Jamaican blend includes hibiscus, rosehips and mint, and comes both sweetened and unsweetened.
-Grab one of these packaged drinks for whenever you need an herbal refresher.
+Grab one of these packaged drinks for whenever you need an herbal refresher — they are available for purchase at Target and Amazon.

 At Love Cork Screw, you’ll find a selection of six vegan wines made from grapes that have been selected to achieve a balanced, complex and intense flavor.
 Start with a five pack, which includes Pinot Grigio, Sweet Riesling, Niagara, Rosé and red table Concord, or join the wine club to have two bottles shipped four times a year, directly to your doorstep.
 Once you’re hooked on the wine, snag some fun merchandise including tumblers, corkscrews and wine-scented body butter.